terra-campaigns/arrival/campaign/part02/chap013-14_flashback.md

 ***900 thousand years ago***

 - The angels (Edrahil) that took residence on Earth are looking for Algath, somehow they want the PCs to help find him.
+- bring an undead back secret here!!
 - Algath has to be found and brought back to remainded of earth, which is severely uncreated now.
-- Algath is imprisioned #g2
+- Algath is imprisioned #g2  lives must be sacrificed to keep him in prison - defiling magic?
 - The world is now full of different populations, including proto-elves and several humanoid sub-species (no dwarves yet)
 - PCs are approached by a proto-elf sorcerer that is trying to save reality.
 Destroyed Supraxae and Made Gods were recovered and in the last thousand years a portfolio of engines were re-created.
 They need to be scattered through the world to restablish reality.
 This is the Legacy. #a1
 - (some mission to accomplish that) - The Legacy makes the Brezal paths